Paul Manafort Kept In Solitary Confinement 23 Hours Per Day, Filings Show

 — The Hill (@thehill) July 6, 2018

 As The Hill notes, apart from facing numerous charges related to financial crime, Manafort is also being charged with obstruction of justice, and conspiracy to obstruct justice, including witness tampering.
-According to the same outlet, Manafort’s jailing caused speculation that former Trump campaign chairman could break under pressure, and start cooperating with Special Counsel Robert Mueller’s legal team.
+According to the same outlet, Manafort’s jailing caused speculation that former Trump campaign chairman could break under pressure and start cooperating with Special Counsel Robert Mueller’s legal team.
 That does not seem to have happened yet.

 Manafort may not be backing down, but neither is Robert Mueller.
 As Politico recently noted, following Justice Department Inspector General’s report, Donald Trump and his allies further pressured Mueller to end the probe.
 Manafort’s jailing, however, seems to have only accelerated it, and Mueller is now steamrolling Trump’s campaign against him, showing no signs of slowing down.

-Donald Trump’s potential firing of Robert Mueller would be a risky move, and require quite quite a bit of legal and political maneuvering.
-As the Inquisitrpreviously reported, in the event of Special Counsel Robert Mueller’s firing Trump would be dangerously close to impeachment territory, at least according to conservative commentator Ben Shapiro, who would consider Deputy Attorney General Rod Rosenstein’s – and therefore Robert Mueller’s – firing a valid enough of a reason for impeachment.
+Donald Trump’s potential firing of Robert Mueller would be a risky move and require quite a bit of legal and political maneuvering.
+As the Inquisitr previously reported, in the event of Special Counsel Robert Mueller’s firing Trump would be dangerously close to impeachment territory, at least according to conservative commentator Ben Shapiro, who would consider Deputy Attorney General Rod Rosenstein’s – and therefore Robert Mueller’s – firing a valid enough of a reason for impeachment.